Live viewing problems

 Does Echoview have poor performance or crash when a 2D projections or Single target angles graph is linked to an extending selection?

 Linking a 2D projections or Single target angles graph to an extending selection will eventually lead to poor performance or crash Echoview.
-The number of data points within a selection affect the system resources needed to redraw these graphs.
-In a Power user's computer, performance may start to deteriorate for an extending selection containing more than 1000 data points and a crash may occur with more than 3000 data points.
+The number of data points within a selection affects the system resources needed to redraw these graphs.
+Even in a computer exceeding recommended requirements, performance may start to deteriorate for an extending selection containing more than 1000 data points and a crash may occur with more than 3000 data points.

 There is known issue with the classification of schools while live viewing.
 The classification of schools can differ when applied to an echogram after live viewing and when applied while live viewing.
 The issue is associated with a mismatch between pings and (live-viewed) GPS position.